ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

 #####`purge_vhost_configs`

-If `vhost_dir` != `confd_dir`, this controls the removal of any configurations that are not managed by puppet within `vhost_dir`.
+If `vhost_dir` != `confd_dir`, this controls the removal of any configurations that are not managed by Puppet within `vhost_dir`.
 It defaults to the value of `purge_configs`.
 Setting this to false is a stopgap measure to allow the apache module to coexist with existing or otherwise unmanaged configurations within `vhost_dir`

 #####`sendfile`